Local & Organic Meals

 Food nourishes us and provides our physical body with the energy it needs to go about its daily activities.

 All meals provided are vegetarian – simple, nutritious & satisfying.
-Much of our organic food is sourced from local growers or picked fresh from our garden, which is developed along permaculture design principles.
+Much of our organic food is sourced from local growers or picked fresh from our garden, which follows permaculture design principles.

 We provide 3 Vegetarian meals per day:

 Breakfast: a light meal to break the fast from the previous night.

 Lunch: the main meal of the day, when our digestive fires are the strongest.